 Workshop: Advancing the collection methods and quality of gender data for SDGs

-The motivation for this workshop comes from the concerns the lack of country-level data for SDG 5 where on average only about 4 in 10 countries have data available, whilst, at the same time, the UN Secretary General warns that “no country is on track to meeting the goal of gender equality – without which none of the others will be met”.
+The motivation for this workshop comes from the concerns over the lack of country-level data for SDG 5 where on average only about 4 in 10 countries have data available, whilst, at the same time, the UN Secretary General warns that “no country is on track to meeting the goal of gender equality – without which none of the others will be met”.
 The expert report Applying gender lenses to the interlinkages and synergies between SDGs, published in December 2020, shows that in addition to the lack of statistical data, SDG5 and gender equality goals are often missing from the analyses and models used to identify best strategies for SDG implementation.

 Dr Elizabeth Pollitzer, Director, Portia, co-editor of "Applying gender lenses to the interlinkages and synergies between SDGs expert report"